Platelet Rich Plasma

 HOW DO I PREPARE FOR PLATELET RICH PLASMA (PRP) THERAPY?

-Platelet Rich Plasma (PRP) therapy is a minor injection procedure that is typically performed in our office at Capitol Pain Institute.
+Platelet Rich Plasma (PRP) therapy is a minor injection procedure that is typically performed in our various Capitol Pain Institute locations.
 Patients should not use any corticosteroid medications for 2-3 weeks or nonsteroidal anti-inflammatory drugs (NSAIDs) for at least 1 week prior to the procedure.
 It is recommended that patients drink a lot of fluids 24-48 hours prior to the procedure.

 WHAT SHOULD I EXPECT DURING THE PROCEDURE?